vaginessa/dns-wiki/FAQ.md

 <a name="FAQ46"></a>
 ##### (46) Is there a good tool to collect Network Info?

-> AFWall+ already collect some useful infos in the _Firewall Rules_ dialog but if you need a good and free tool to show some more infos, you can use Network Info II.
+> AFWall+ already collect some useful infos in the _Firewall Rules_ dialog but if you need a good and free alternative tool to show some more infos use e.g. Network Info II.